antonicarol/antonicarol/README.md

 ### Who am I? 🐍

-😄 My name is Antoni Carol Mateo and I'm studying to be a FullStack Developer.
+😄 My name is Antoni Carol Mateo and I'm a FullStack developer, working up to became a Blockchain developer.
 I love computers, those geenies that can make your wishes came true if you talk to them in his language and with respect.
 <hr>